DE-RSE/infrastructure/matrix.md

 All rooms in our space have to abide by the following rules:

-- The functional account @TBD@TBD.TBD mus be added as an admin.
+- The functional account @de-rse:matrix.org must be added as an admin.
 - Rooms must not be encrypted and the history should be readable by joining users.
   We want newcomers to be able to join ongoing discussions.
-- Every room should have logo.
+- Every room should have a logo.
   You can use the de-RSE logo as a default, if you have nothing better.

 There is a set of rooms that is moderated by a team of the association.